steve-cm/RaaS/README.md

 ## What is RaaS

-With our RaaS™ API you can elegantly knit a sophisticated rewards program into your platform.
+With our RaaS&reg; API you can elegantly knit a sophisticated rewards program into your platform.
 Create an account, fund an account, manage catalog, send rewards, and get order history - all available on demand, real time, and as a service.

 ## System-wide Notes